- 50+ most common job interview questions: Sample Questions

 - What are the skills that you think your new recruitment must possess? — Get an idea of the skills that they are seeking and work on sharpening them.

-- According to you, what might be the biggest challenge that I would face in this position? — It will help you to be already prepared when the challenging situation arrives.
+- According to you, what might be the biggest challenge that I would face in this position? — It will help you to be already prepared when a challenging situation arrives.

 - According to you, what’s the one quality that your ideal candidate possesses? — Find whether you come into their category of an ideal candidate or not.
 If not, you know what to work on!